Si1314/AST2XML/README.md

 ###For loop

-Takes into account code position, the initialization of the control variable, the control variable's condition and step and the loop's body.
+Contains: the code position, the initialization of the control variable, the control variable's condition and step and the loop's body.

         for(int i=0;i<10;i++){
             ...